 Rebalancing means selling an asset that has gone up and using the sale proceeds to buy another asset that has not gone up.
-Rebalancing is also an opportunity to get rid of active funds consistently underperforming their benchmarks permanently.
+Rebalancing is also an opportunity to get rid of active funds which are consistently underperforming their benchmarks.
 These are steps that you can follow:

 - value all your assets (stocks, funds and everything else that is a part of the portfolio)

 - calculate asset allocation for all goals (target will depend on portfolio glide-path) and compare that with the current allocation

 - tag the assets to goals (you should already do this at the beginning of investing.
 Read this if unsure)

 - for each asset whose current weight is above the target should be sold.
 Please get rid of dud funds/stocks at this step irrespective of their current weight

 - for each asset that is below the target should be bought (using the cash from the previous step minus taxes that need to be paid)